When we first heard about the concept of cat litter alternatives, we were skeptical about their effectiveness compared to traditional options.

 Since many people are concerned about the impact of clay litter on the environment, some litter brands use grass, wheat, paper, walnuts, and wood shavings as a substitute.

-From my experience, such natural brands have sufficient clumping power, absorb well, and are relatively low dust.
+From my experience, such natural brands have sufficient clumping power, absorb well, and are relatively low in dust.
 They’re also lightweight and easy to use.

 However, not all cats like the texture, especially if they’re used to clay.
 Moreover, some natural brands are bad at odor control and have high-tracking formulas.